11 flood victims killed after boat taking them to safer location capsizes in Pakistan | Law-Order

 - Pakistan

-At least 11 people, including women and a child, were drowned and several others remained missing when a boat carrying 30 flood victims capsized in the swollen Indus river in Pakistan's Sindh province on Monday, according to a media report.
+At least 11 people were drowned and several others remained missing when a boat carrying 30 flood victims capsized in the swollen Indus River in Pakistan's Sindh province on Monday, according to a media report.

-The incident happened in Bilawalpur village in Sindh's Sehwan when the people affected by the devastating floods were migrating from submerged villages to a safer location to save their lives, The Express Tribune reported.
+The incident happened in Bilawalpur village in Sindh's Sehwan city when a boat taking flood victims from submerged villages to a safer location capsized, The Express Tribune newspaper reported.

-"The people who drowned were migrating from submerged villages to save their lives when the unfortunate accident took place.
-At least 11 people have died so far and many remained missing," a senior police official was quoted as saying in the report.
+''The people who drowned were migrating from submerged villages to save their lives when the unfortunate accident took place.
+At least 11 people have died so far and many remained missing,'' a senior police official was quoted as saying by the report.

+He said a child and women were among those who died in the incident.

+Sindh police officials along with the Pakistan Navy rescued seven people while the search for the remaining missing persons is underway.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)